November 4, 2013

 The presentation is free and open to the public.

-"Every year Baxter State Park works with over 35,000 hikers, enlisting them in Park efforts to preserve the alpine zone while celebrating the importance a Katahdin hike represents for so many people, from Appalachian Trail thru hikers to outing clubs to family hiking groups,” according to Hoekwater.
+"Every year Baxter State Park works with over 35,000 hikers, enlisting them in Park efforts to preserve the alpine zone while celebrating the importance a Katahdin hike represents for so many people, from Appalachian Trail through hikers to outing clubs to family hiking groups,” according to Hoekwater.

 Hoekwater will introduce interesting mountain plants and animals and discuss mountain trails and stewardship with a special emphasis on visitor information efforts over the years